sb-ocr/miniature-retro-pc/README.md

-# Miniature PC (Nostalgia Edition)
+# Tiny PC (Nostalgia Edition)

 Watch the build video ↓

 [<img src="/Images/Tiny Retro PC_Thumbnail.jpg">](https://youtu.be/V-pACEENHBw)

-Inspired by the machines I grew up with during the 90s and early 00s, I decided to design and build a working miniature computer to bring a little of that nostalgia to my desk.
+Inspired by the retro machines I grew up with during the 90s and early 00s, I decided to design and build a working tiny miniature PC to bring a little of that nostalgia to my desk.
 In this project, I'll take you through the entire process, from design to assembly, sharing my experience along the way.

 Build instructions → Instructables (coming soon)